 Not that the regime will be too worried.
 If the last six years has taught us anything, it is that people power is no match for Egypt’s authoritarian state, which even now is doing its level best to bury Morsi’s legacy.

-“A small, striking, but not really surprising detail about Morsi’s death: Arabic coverage in Egypt doesn’t mention that he was a former president,” observed the Economist’s Gregg Carlstrom.
+“A small, striking, but not really surprising detail about Morsi’s death: Arabic coverage in Egypt doesn’t mention that he was a former president,” observed the Economist’s Gregg Carstrom.
 “Nor does an official statement from Egypt’s public prosecutor.
 And it’s not the top story on Egyptian newspaper websites.”

-In the absence of official acknowledgement, it falls to the rest of the world to remember why Morsi was such a significant figure in Egyptian history.
+In the absence of official acknowledgment, it falls to the rest of the world to remember why Morsi was such a significant figure in Egyptian history.
 Rest in peace, Mohamed Morsi, Egypt’s first and only democratically-elected president.